-CBAs create arbitrary deadlines that disqualify misconduct complaints if they are submitted a few months after an incident occurs, or if the city takes longer than a predetermined time limit to investigate the officers.
+CBAs create arbitrary deadlines that disqualify misconduct complaints if they are submitted after the arbitrary statute of limitations after an incident occurs, or if the city takes longer than a predetermined time limit to investigate the officers.
 For example, Hialeah's police union contract disqualifies complaints from resulting in "any disciplinary action" if it takes longer than two months to investigate them.
 Additionally, police union contracts often disqualify complaints that are submitted anonymously or without a sworn affidavit.
 In Bridgeport, CT the police union contract disqualifies complaints unless they are "sworn before an official authorized to administer oaths."